mwm126/MFIX-Exa/docs/source/index.rst

 ..
-MFiX-EXA documentation master file, created by sphinx-quickstart on Thu Aug  2 12:19:39 2018.
+MFiX-EXA documentation master file, created Thu Aug  2 12:19:39 2018.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome to MFiX-EXA's documentation!
 ====================================

-MFiX-Exa is a new multiphase modeling tool for the exascale.
-It combines kernels from the existing MFiX code with the AMReX framework.
+MFiX-Exa is a new multiphase computational fluid dynamics (CFD) modeling tool that can take advantage of massively parallel high performance computers (HPC) with the goal of scaling well at exascale.
+It combines the underlying physics from the existing `MFiX <https://mfix.netl.doe.gov/>`_ code with the `AMReX <https://amrex-codes.github.io/amrex/>`_ framework, creating the next generation, high performance, multiphase CFD workhorse.

-MFiX-Exa is under active development as part of the MFiX-Exa application project in DOE's Exascale Computing Project.
+MFiX-Exa is under active development as part of the MFiX-Exa application project in DOE's

-All of MFiX-Exa's development is done in the NETL gitlab repository, with active development in the develop branch.
+`Exascale Computing Project (ECP) <https://www.exascaleproject.org/>`_.
+All of MFiX-Exa's development is done in the
+`NETL gitlab repository <https://mfix.netl.doe.gov/gitlab/exa/mfix>`_, with active development in the develop branch.
 Changes are merged into the master branch at the beginning of each month.

+When mature, this project will provide a modern multi-level multi-grid fluid solver with chemistry, heat transfer, complex geometry, and two particle models:

+1. **Discrete particle method (DEM)** - Each particle is modeled as a sphere, resolving all particle collisions
+2. **Particle in cell method (PIC)** - Particles are group in parcels and see other parcels through a stress gradient.

+To get started with MFiX-Exa, follow the user guide sections:

 .. toctree::
    :maxdepth: 1